This guide will teach you everything you need to know about

 But the drive side of a bottom bracket is generally tighter than the non-drive side.
 So be prepared for a challenge.

-If you don’t have a torque wrench or a long-handled wrench, you may have to find some way to apply leverage.
+If you don’t have a torque wrench or a long-handled wrench, you’ll still have to find some way to apply leverage.

 Only bottom brackets corroded into the BB shell resist this assault.
 If you are faced with that situation, then you’ll have a good excuse to get a new frame—perfectly complementary to a new BB setup.

-To avoid potential damage to the wrench, make sure that the torque setting far exceeds the degree of force required to loosen the bottom bracket enough so the removal can be completed easily.
+To avoid possible damage to the wrench, make sure that the torque setting far exceeds the degree of force required to loosen the bottom bracket enough so the removal can be completed easily.

 Anyway, using a large wrench like this one is by far the easiest way.

 Once you have broken it free all that remains is to continue to turn the bottom bracket cartridge and remove it from the bb shell.